Can I only buy Bo Weevil fabrics and products online?

 What is the minimum order amount or quantity?

 The minimum order amount is €175,-, this is the amount excluding VAT and shipping costs.
 We deviate from this only for orders of fabric samples and swatches.
-You can contact us for this at [email protected] or by filling out the form.
+You can contact us for this at [email protected] or by filling out the contact form.

-Why do we always charge shipping costs?
+Do we always charge shipping costs?

 When can I expect my order to arrive?

 We send out orders the same or the day after ordering.
 In the Netherlands, Belgium, and Germany, orders are delivered in most cases the next day.
 Delivery to other countries takes a few days.
 Orders can be tracked with the track & trace code that we provide on the invoice in the bottom right corner.

 What are the washing instructions for organic cotton fabrics and products?

 Our fabrics are washed and mechanically pre-shrunk, and treated in such a way that a maximum of 5% shrinkage can occur when washed at 40 degrees.
 Usually, it is 3-4%.
 For environmental reasons, we advise not to bleach, not to dry clean and to hang dry.
 Bleaching is hopelessly outdated anyway (why is it still on a label, you wonder).
 The fabric can be dry cleaned, but chemicals are used (and you always get a plastic hanger and bag around it, which you never use again).
 That is why our washing advice almost always states not to dry clean.
 But it is usually possible.
 Drying in the dryer is really not advisable: not for your energy bill, not for shrinkage, but the fabric also wears out faster.
 Ironing is possible, preferably at the lowest possible setting, one or two dots.